oroberts19/PDS-Final-Deliverables/README.md

 * Python 3.5–3.8 using Anaconda (downloadable here: https://www.anaconda.com/products/individual) or if using a Python interpreter, `pip install` all packages and skip conda environment
 * TensorFlow 2.3.1

 ## Setup
-The code for the first objective is contained within engagement_rate_model.py and the code for the second objective is contained within pricing_model.py
+Please ssh username@10.10.11.64 and navigate to /home/oroberts/DealersUtd to use as working directory for proof of concept.
+All data and both .py files are there.
+Run `python3 pricing_model.py` or `python3 engagement_rate_model.py` for respective models.
 To run this project, please create a conda environment replacing myenv with your choice of name
 `conda create --name myenv`